AngleProtocol/merkl-docs/general-information/supported-protocols-and-types-of-campaign/automated-liquidity-management-alm-protocols.md

 ## ALM Integration

-If you are interested in integrating your ALM with Merkl, please reach out to us on the Merkl Discord by [opening a BD ticket to discuss the integration process](https://discord.com/channels/1209830388726243369/1210212731047776357).
+If you are interested in integrating your ALM with Merkl, please reach out to us on the Merkl Discord by [opening a BD ticket to discuss the integration process](https://discord.com/channels/1209830388726243369/1210212731047776357) and by filling out this [form](https://tally.so/r/w4JYLr).